 |Take two in 2014.|

 In 2014 I was lucky enough to take another photo of an Impala with a spider web between its horns.
-What I have learnt from these photo's are that one should never drive past any animal without having a good look, even Impala that are around every single bush in most parks in Southern Africa.
-Take your time when in the bush, no point in racing from point A-B to see as many of the big five as possible, you end up missing some of the best photo opportunities.
+What I have learnt from these photo's is that one should never drive past any animal without having a good look, even past Impala that are around every single bush in most parks in Southern Africa.
+Take your time when in the bush there is no point in racing from point A-B to see as many of the big five as possible, you end up missing some of the best photo opportunities.

 The African Wild dog is without a doubt one of my favorite animals to watch and photograph, besides the stunning contrast one gets photographing them they have an incredible social behaviour that always fascinates me.
 While on a early morning drive in Kruger National Park we came across a pack of 17 Wild dogs lying in the middle of the road, within 2min of sleeping they where up and running after some Impala that crossed the road about 80m in front of us.

-Wild dogs are such personalities and spending time with them if you manage to keep up you are guaranteed some amazing photos.
+Wild dogs have incredible personalities and spending time with them if you manage to keep up you are guaranteed some amazing photos.
 With this particular photo I increased the exposure time and F-Stop to capture the movement in the photo.

 Canon EOS 7D, Canon EF 70 - 200mm F/2.8 L IS USM Lens, F/9.5, 1/90, ISO-400.

-Play around with the photo in your choice of editor to create an abstract photo that tells a story, like the tusks on this elephant tells about the hard work it has been put through.
+Play around with the photo in your choice of editor to create an abstract photo that tells a story, like the tusks on this elephant tells about the hard years in the bush it has been put through.

 Lions are mostly active early morning, later afternoon and at night making them a challenge to photograph as you don't always have the opportunity to see them during these times of which early morning and late afternoon makes for the best photo opportunities due to the light conditions.
 Spend time with them, like any of the big cats it takes something as simple as a breaking branch to make them lift their heads.
 Patience is the key when photographing lions.